LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-controller.rst.txt

 However, the user experience for this flow is not great.
 If a user submits bad data, rather than showing them a complicated stack trace, we would be better off to provide a helpful message and allow them to try again.

+.. admonition:: Note

+   Remember, exceptions should be messages to programmers and programs, not end users.
+Even if an exception occurs, we should avoid displaying it to a the user.

 Using the ``Errors`` Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^